Pooch says 'Welcome to Toonhound!'Toonhound logo

 this series predates them all.
 And what's more, irrespective of the technological

-by hand - no CGI here, no software assistance, folks.
+manipulated by hand - no CGI here, no software assistance, folks.

-extras.
-Let's keep all six (or eight!) insect legs crossed in hope...
+all those insect legs crossed in hope...

 spacer number two